The Ashington Group (Pitmen Painters)

 What they produced was fascinating and if a picture paints a thousand words, these pitmen's paintings speak more eloquently than any photograph.
 They captured every aspect of life in and around their mining community, above and below ground, from the scenes around the kitchen table and in the allotment to the dangerous and dirty world of the coal face.

 This amazing story of The Ashington Group inspired the wonderful play by Billy Elliot writer, Lee Hall.
 "Pitmen Painters" has received rave reviews for sell-out performances in the North East and the National Theatre in London.
 In September 2010, New York audiences too were enthralled by the story when it opened on Broadway!
-Since then the play has run in the West End of London and is now on a second national tour of the UK.
-Versions are are also now playing across the US and New Zealand.
+Since then the play has run in the West End of London and has enjoyed a second national tour of the UK and there ahve been performances around the world including the US and New Zealand.
+(If you are interested in performing the play find out more here.)

 Today the Ashington Group is acclaimed worldwide, yet back in the 1930s none of them would have dreamed that a few evening classes would bring them such fame and international attention.